dockerElie/dockerElie/README.md

 ## Objectives

-Our Objectif was to help them to build a Docker infrastructure which consist of
+Our Objectif was to help them to build a Docker infrastructure which consisted of
 - building their API image by providing with them the *docker file*
 - versionning their infrastructure release by providing with them *the docker-compose.yml*
 - creating their *docker private registry* where they can store their API image and used it when they want